Fork me on GitHub

 2N

-exactly 16, takes off game force
+exactly 16, no 4M, takes off game force

 12+, no 4M